Yagavi1994/Wordle/README.md

 #### Flip Animation:
 When the user enters a valid guess, the tiles in the game area perform a flipping animation to visually indicate the validation of the guess.
 The game then proceeds to validate the guess against the correct answer.
 Based on this validation, each tile receives a class that determines its color and visual representation:

-- Green Tiles: Tiles representing letters that are present in the word and in the correct position are assigned a class that gives them a green color.
+- **Green Tiles**: Tiles representing letters that are present in the word and in the correct position are assigned a class that gives them a green color.
 This indicates that the user has guessed these letters correctly.

-- Yellow Tiles: Tiles representing letters that are present in the word but not in the correct position are assigned a class that gives them a yellow color.
+- **Yellow Tiles**: Tiles representing letters that are present in the word but not in the correct position are assigned a class that gives them a yellow color.
 This indicates that the user has guessed these letters correctly but in the wrong position.

-- Grey Tiles: Tiles representing letters that are not present in the word are assigned a class that gives them a grey color.
+- **Grey Tiles**: Tiles representing letters that are not present in the word are assigned a class that gives them a grey color.
 This indicates that the user has guessed these letters incorrectly.

 By assigning these classes and colors to the tiles, the game provides clear visual feedback to the user, helping them understand the correctness of their guess and guiding them in subsequent attempts.
 Additionally, the flipping animation adds a engaging element to the gameplay experience, enhancing user immersion and enjoyment.